milliechapman/treesincroplands/README.md

 While agroforestry is promoted as a promising climate mitigation opportunity, available estimates of the carbon sequestration potential are based on coarse assessments of both cropland extent and associated aboveground carbon density.
 Here we combine 30-meter resolution global maps of aboveground woody biomass, tree cover, and cropland extent, as well as a 1 km map of global pasture land, to estimate the potential contribution of agroforestry to climate change mitigation.
 We also update existing estimates of standing above ground biomass in croplands.

 ## Analyses and Data
-All spatial analysis was done in Google Earth Engine.
-Scripts are available upon request.
+All spatial analysis was done in Google Earth Engine and described in `manuscript\trees_in_croplands.Rmd`.

+Code available: https://code.earthengine.google.com/0c9dbb9d921e1c219874ffceb912b796 (run time ~11hrs; access to layers may need to be requested)

-Data used here are direct outputs from GEE exports.
+`data\cropbio_density_hist.csv` and `data\pasturebio_density_hist.csv` used in `scripts\data_clean.R` are direct outputs from GEE exports.

 ### Common files